Pros and cons of cross training employees

-Maintain complete coverageCross training employees across the board ensures there is always complete coverage.
+Maintain complete coverageCross training employees across the board provides assurance you always have complete coverage.
 This is beneficial because if an employee goes on leave, is unexpectedly absent or suddenly quits, the fact that others know how to do the job ensures continuity of business operations.

-If an absence is planned, this is easier to deal with, but those unexpected gaps in coverage can be costly and hinder productivity and profitability.
-When employees can quickly step in and fill gaps, this ensures no interruption of services or production.
+If an absence is planned, this is easier to deal with, but those unexpected gaps in coverage can be costly, hindering productivity and profitability.
+When other employees can quickly step in to cover, this limits the interruption of services or production.

-While it's true temps or new staff can be hired, this takes time, but when other staff members are able to temporarily step in immediately, this alleviates the stress and pressure when getting new people hired and/or trained.
+While it's true temps or new staff can be hired, this takes time, but when other staff members are able to temporarily fill in immediately, this alleviates the stress and pressure while hiring new people hired and/or getting others up to speed.

 Grow employee skill-setsCross training provides a great opportunity for employees to grow professionally by expanding their current skills.
 In addition, the ability to try other job descriptions allows them to gain a valuable diversified work experience which is great for any resume.

-Organizational students historically indicate employees usually enjoy being challenged, and cross training is a great way to give new opportunities to allow professional growth.
-Employees that feel empowered by challenge also tend to possess higher levels of morale, which in turn benefits the company because productivity is typically increased.
+Organizational studies historically indicate employees usually enjoy being challenged.
+Cross training is a great way to give new opportunities to allow for and encourage professional growth.
+Employees who feel empowered by challenge also tend to possess higher levels of morale, which in turn benefits the company because productivity also typically increases.

 Cons of cross training